schollz/miti/README.md

 - [x] Add legato control `legato: 90`
 - [x] Hot-reload file
-- [ ] in midi, create a channel for each instrument
+- [x] in midi, create a channel for each instrument
+- [ ] in midi, each instrument keeps track of which notes are off
+- [ ] in midi, accept -1 to turn off all notes
+- [ ] in midi, accept -2 to turn off all notes and shut down
+- [ ] Add `*` suffix for creating legato
 - [ ] Allow chaining patterns in different ways `chain: a a b b a a`
 - [ ] Understand chords `Bmin Gmaj`

 ## License